 Beers designed approximately 1,000 dwellings for Wardman.
 Amazingly, this represents only about half of Beers’ work during this period.
 He was employed by nearly a dozen other developers, most notably the Zepp Brothers and Harry Kite, for a total output of 2,412 buildings.
 This versatile architect designed dwellings of every type, size, and for all socio-economic groups.
 Most important for this study, while collaborating with Wardman, Beers may have been responsible for introducing the front-porch row house to Washington, a type that remained the prevailing single-family residence in Washington for the next three decades.

-When, in 1911, Beers died suddenly of pneumonia at the age of fifty-four, Wardman claimed that Beers had “drawn more plans for houses than any other man in Washington.”
+When, in 1911, Beers died suddenly of pneumonia at the age of forty-three, Wardman claimed that Beers had “drawn more plans for houses than any other man in Washington.”

 While in Wardman’s office, Mesrobian designed hundreds of semi-detached and community houses in Fort Stevens Ridge, English Village, Woodley Park, and Kalorama; at least three hotels, the elegant Carlton and Hay-Adams, as well as the Wardman Park Annex, which was built on the site of Wardman’s house; and several apartment buildings including a section of Cathedral Mansions.